User submitted events in WordPress

 Now that users can submit a WordPress event to your site, wouldn’t it be neat if they could also blog about it?
 If you accept user submitted posts, your visitors could share press releases and other event information to drive traffic to the calendar.

+To set this up, check out the easy way to accept user-submitted posts in WordPress.
 And if you plan to take pictures at your event, don’t forget to make an online model release form.

 Ready to build your form?
 Get started today with the easiest WordPress form builder plugin.
-WPForms Pro includes an event form template and offers a 14-day money-back guarantee.
+WPForms Pro includes lots of free templates and offers a 14-day money-back guarantee.

 If this article helped you out, please follow us on Facebook and Twitter for more free WordPress tutorials and guides.